dyladan/component-owners/README.md

     - owner3
     - owner4

+  # Ownership can be assigned based on a file extension
+  "*.md":
+    - owner5

 # Optionally ignore some PR authors to reduce spam for your component owners
 ignored-authors:
   - dependabot